One Pan Creamy Chicken and Mushroom Pasta

 • Remove the chicken from the pan, and place on a plate, and set aside.

-• Add the onions, mushrooms and garlic to the saute pan, and let cook for about 2 more minutes until softened.
+• Add the onions, mushrooms, and garlic to the saute pan, and saute for about 5 more minutes until softened and caramelized.

-• Reduce the heat to low, cover, and let simmer for about 8-10 minutes or until the chicken is cooked through, and the pasta is al dente.
+• Bring the mixture to a boil, then cover, reduce the heat to medium-low, and let simmer for about seven minutes or until the chicken is thoroughly cooked and the pasta is al dente.

 • Remove the pan from the heat.

-• Place the Greek yogurt in a bowl or measuring cup, temper the yogurt by slowly adding a soup ladle full of the pan sauce to the yogurt, while stirring to combine.
+• Place the Greek yogurt in a bowl or measuring cup, temper the yogurt by slowly adding about four tablespoons of the pan sauce to the yogurt, while stirring to combine.

-• Add the warmed yogurt into the sauce, and stir well to combine the chicken and noodles with the sauce.
+• Fold the warmed yogurt into the sauce and gently stir to combine the chicken and noodles with the sauce.

 Notes

-If the sauce seems too dry, add extra stock, about 2 tablespoons at a time until you achieve the right consistency.
+If the sauce seems too dry, add extra stock, about 1/4 cup at a time until you achieve the right consistency.

 Nutrition